jgranserver/JgransEconomySystem/README.md

 Refer to the in-game command descriptions for more information on how to use each command.

-## Shop Setup

-To set up a shop, use the `/setshop` command while standing near the switch that will trigger the shop.
-The plugin will automatically detect the coordinates of the switch and prompt you for further information, such as the item to be sold, price, and allowed groups.

 ## Support

 If you encounter any issues or have any questions, please create a new [Issue](https://github.com/jgranserver/JgransEconomySystem/issues) on the GitHub repository.